WingOfAzrael/ParsingBloom/README.md

     - Build a web UI to edit schedule, filters and account maps and push updates to the config store.

-    - Implement staging + upsert loading into Postgres with automatic merging on email_id + timestamp.
+    - Implement staging + upsert loading into Postgres (or Snowflake if feasible), with automatic merging on email_id + timestamp.

     - Migrate secrets from keyring to Vault or a cloud KMS for production-grade security.

     - Extend monitoring to include field-level z-scores, null-rate alerts and regression testing against a golden email set.

+    - Incorporate automated self-diagnostic capabilities for adaptive tuning using meta-analytics.